 As always, your specialist will include you and your vet in all discussions regarding the management of your pet’s condition and explore the best course of action for every situation.

-Our veterinary neurology team help pets with a wide range of conditions including:
+Our veterinary neurology and neurosurgery team help pets with a wide range of conditions including: